LuisM78/Reconstruction_of_indoor_temperatures/README.md

 # Reconstruction_of_indoor_temperatures
 Data sets and scripts for the publication:

 Reconstruction of the indoor temperature dataset of a house using data driven models for performance evaluation.
 Luis M Candanedo, Veronique Feldheim, Dominique Deramaix.
-Building and Environment 138, 2018, 250-261
+Building and Environment 138, 2018, 250-261.

 Here you will find:

 * The data set used in the paper.
-You just need to unzip the file.
+You just need to unzip the file "energy_weather_temp.zip".
 * The R commands to reproduce exploratory figures.
 * Some of the figures of the paper.
 * The R scripts for model training.